FNB Branch Code 250 655 | The Universal Branch Code for FNB

 FNB Branch Code - Use of Universal Branch Code

-Branch codes are very hard to remember but there's a better solution for FNB clients.
+But there's a better solution for clients.

 You can use the FNB universal branch code system.
 The system allows the use of a 6-digit single code for all the branches in South Africa.